Painful Equipment

 Whips

 Whips are used during racing to keep horses running at their maximum speed and to push a horse to continue at pace when they are tiring.
-This is supported by a study that found in races of 1200m and 1250m whip use was most frequent in the final 200 meters when horses begin to tire51.
-Being repeatedly struck by whips is painful and frightening for horses, and if done to other animals outside the context of racing would be considered cruelty.
+This is supported by a study that found in races of 1200m and 1250m whip use was most frequent in the final 200 meters when horses begin to tire.
+Being repeatedly struck by whips is painful and frightening for horses, and if done to other animals outside the context of racing, would be considered cruelty.

 Horse being whipped whilst racing.
 Source: RSPCA